msu-alglab/coaster/readme_short.txt

-Toboggan is a research tool for decomposing a flow on a directed acyclic graph into a minimal number of paths, a problem that commonly occurs in transcript and metagenomic assembly.
+Coaster is a research tool for decomposing a flow on a directed graph into a minimal number of simple paths.
+By default, it runs in FPT mode, but it can be run in heuristic mode using the --heuristic flag.